 Funeral services will be held Friday, January 31, 2020 at 11:00 am in the Manila Stake Center Chapel, 850 N. 900 E., American Fork, Utah.
 Family and friends may participate in a visitation at the church from 9:30 – 10:45 am prior to funeral services.
 The burial with military honors will be at Utah Veterans Cemetery and Memorial Park, Bluffdale, UT.
 (Camp Williams) Condolences may be sent to the family at www.olpinmortuary.com.

-To send flowers to Dwayne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dwayne Marvin Carter, please visit our floral store.